mjharriso/MIDAS/README.md

 # DESCRIPTION

  MIDAS (MIDAS Midas is Data Analysis Software) is a Python package primarily for processing gridded data stored in CF-compliant NetCDF/HDF5 format (http://cfconventions.org).

- A handful of functions have been employed as class methods.
+ A handful of functions have been added.
+ For example:

- For example: spatial interpolation between quadrilateral meshes using the FMS code developed at NOAA/GFDL; temporal interpolation between calendar dates (datetime); conservative re-mapping in the vertical dimension using MOM6/ALE developed at Princeton and NOAA/GFDL; spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ';
+     * spatial interpolation between quadrilateral meshes using the FMS code developed at NOAA/GFDL
+     * temporal interpolation between calendar
+     * dates (datetime); conservative re-mapping in the vertical dimension using MOM6/ALE developed at Princeton and NOAA/GFDL
- and temporal averaging (Datetime).
+     * spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ' *and temporal averaging (Datetime).

  MIDAS was first developed by Matthew Harrison 2011-2012 as an employee of NOAA in the GFDL Oceans and Sea Ice Processes Group.